 |Families & Children|

-Imagine yourself at 3300 m, at the arrival of the Grands Montets cable car of Chamonix - ecstasy !
-In the heart of the wild mountains, on virgin slopes, snowboarder's paradise awaits you.
-Some of the most famous off-piste routes in the world can be found here such as the Vallée Blanche, accessible from the cable car at the Aiguille du Midi, and only suitable for expert skiers accompanied by a guide.
-The Vallée Blanche is the MUST for all off-piste enthusiasts – this kind of sumptuous setting can not be found anywhere else than in Chamonix.
+The ski area at Chamonix has around 150km of slopes, evenly distributed between beginner, intermediate and expert-friendly slopes.
+But the real draw of Chamonix is the off-piste terrain.
+Imagine yourself at 3300m, at the top of the Grands Montets cable car of Chamonix - ecstasy!
+In the heart of the wild mountains, on virgin slopes, a skier's and snowboarder's paradise awaits you.
+Some of the most famous off-piste routes in the world can be found here, notably in the Vallée Blanche, accessible from the cable car at the Aiguille du Midi and only suitable for expert skiers accompanied by a guide.
+The Vallée Blanche is a MUST for all off-piste enthusiasts – this kind of spectacular setting can not be found anywhere else than in Chamonix.

-Even though Chamonix certainly attracts mountaineering fans and experienced skiers who come to be at one with the Mont Blanc from around the world, this French ski resort hasn't forgotten the little ones and welcomes families and children too, offering plenty of alternatives to skiing such as introduction lessons to mountaineering.
-The ESF ski school in Chamonix offers ski lessons for children aged three and over, the "PetitVi " offers kids’ craft and visual art workshops, "Petit Didi Dance" welcomes children under four years old to keep fit while having fun.
-The cross-country skiing area of Chamonix is quite suitable for family activities to help kids discover the joys of snow in the valley as well as up on the slopes.
+Even though Chamonix certainly attracts mountaineering fans and experienced skiers who come to be at one with the Mont Blanc from around the world, this French ski resort hasn't forgotten the little ones and welcomes families and children too.
+The ESF ski school in Chamonix offers ski lessons for children aged three and up, the "PetitVi " offers kids’ craft and visual art workshops, "Petit Didi Dance" welcomes children under four years old to keep fit while having fun.
+The cross-country skiing area of Chamonix is quite suitable for family activities to help kids discover the joys of snow with a sleigh ride in the valley as well as up on the slopes.